tjbencomo/ngs-pipeline/README.md

 snakemake --cluster-config cluster.json -j 100 --cluster 'sbatch -p {cluster.partition} -t {cluster.time} --mem {cluster.mem}  -c {cluster.ncpus} -o {cluster.out}'
 ```
 This command can be run in an `sbatch` job.
-In the `sbatch` script, don't forget to `conda activate`
-before running snakemake.

 If for some reason you can't leave the master `snakemake` process running, `snakemake`
 offers the ability to launch all jobs using `--immediate-submit`.
 This